upspin/upspin/doc/security.md

 3. a secret seed sufficient to reconstruct the key pair In form 1, the first bytes describe the packing name, e.g. "p256".
 In form 2, there is a Curve field in the struct that plays that role.
-Form 3, used only in **cmd/upspin/keygen.go**, is simply 128 bits of entropy.
+Form 3, used only in **cmd/upspin/keygen.go**, is simply 128 bits of entropy expressed as proquints.

+Although we're using AES 256 for bulk encryption to promote long-term interoperability, the default client uses only 128 bits of entropy in generating the elliptic curve key pair.
+That bit length was chosen to make the secret seed small enough for ordinary people to be willing to write down.
+Safe backup of the key is a long-term risk of all archival encryption.
+We'll see if the mental model of protecting a secret on paper works in real life.

+It seems 128 bits of entropy is good enough, at least until practical implementations of Grover's algorithm come along, and by then we'll have to replace elliptic curves anyway.

 By collecting all the private key operations into the factotum package, we are providing for an isolated implementation, as in qubes-split-gpg or ssh-agent.